kanuu-io/docs/laravel/billable-trait.md

 Kanuu::cacheFor(now()->addHours(2));
 ```

-Note that, if you're using the provided `RedirectToKanuu` controller — via the `Kanuu::redirectRoute()` route — the cache will automatically be cleared for that identifier as things are likely going to change.
-If you are not using the `RedirectToKanuu` controller, make sure to flush the key `kanuu.{identifier}` before redirecting your customer to avoid a bad user experience.
+Note that, if you're using the provided `Kanuu::redirect($identifier)` method or the `RedirectToKanuu` controller — via the `Kanuu::redirectRoute()` route — the cache will automatically be cleared for that identifier as things are likely going to change.
+If you are not using the `Kanuu::redirect` method nor the `RedirectToKanuu` controller, make sure to flush the key `kanuu.{identifier}` before redirecting your customer to avoid a bad user experience.

 **And that's it, you're now fully set up to use Kanuu in your Laravel application!** 🥳